Ideas for Improving Any Training and Development Plans

 Include the training and development goals in the performance review planning and discussions.
 This affords ongoing tracking and discussion to ensure that training and development results are actually carried over into the results in the workplace.
 If the supervisor and employee have been conducting the employee performance management process and perceived a “performance gap”, then the performance review process already includes the goals needed by the training and development plan.

 “Growth gap” and “opportunity gap” training goals should also be included in the performance review process as career development goals to ensure ongoing tracking and discussion.
 However, be very careful about evaluating the employee on whether they achieved career goals or not.
 Many variables can occur which hamper the employee from achieving career goals.
-Instead, focus performance evaluations on achievement of performance standards.
+Instead, focus performance evaluations on the achievement of performance standards.

 Methods – Remember Basic Principles About Adult Learning